Last Updated on June 23, 2022 by Christine Kaaloa

 5. Book late

-There are times airlines can’t fill their seats and when this happens, the fares drop, usually within that month of departure or the few weeks before.
-Yes, this means you could be booking a last-minute trip.
+There are times airlines can’t fill their seats and when this happens, the fares drop, usually within that month of departure or a few weeks before.
+Yes, this means you could be booking a last-minute trip at a low fare.

 Tip: Your chances are better if you’re not booking a popular route or hoping to fly during peak season.